harudetakahashi17/RPGMakerMVDatabaseGenerator/README.md

 As for the CSV format I made one myself, you can download it from here: https://s.id/Dgyv8

 # How to use
-1. You can download the executable version from: https://s.id/Dh08o
+1. You can download the executable version from: https://s.id/Dh08o (Currently on review by google).
+Alt Link: https://s.id/zgYOq (MEGA)
 2. Extract the folder.
 3. Put the CSV file in same folder as the executable.
 4. Run the program.